-Angaben in Millionen Euro Solvency II IFRS Remeasurement Any other liabilities, not shown elsewhere 20 20 0
+In € million Solvency II IFRS Remeasurement Any other liabilities, not shown elsewhere 17 20 -3

-Table 77: Any other liabilities not shown elsewhere
+Table 76: Any other liabilities, not shown elsewhere

 This item mainly comprises deferred income.
-Other liabilities are measured at the settlement amount both for the IFRS consolidated financial statements as well as for the solvency balance sheet.
+For the solvency balance sheet these are measured at the settlement amount.
+There are no material differences versus IFRS.